isabella232/csharp-nps-sms-delighted/readme.md

 ```
 *Wonder why we create an email from the phonenumber?
 Delighted's driven by email, plus we want to check that the creation went smoothly, becuase we need the PersonID to create a surevey response.*

-Now, this shoud be good to go!
-Deploy and send an SMS to the number you rented with the a number from 0-10.
+Cool, this shoud be good to go!
+Deploy and send an SMS to the number you rented with a number from 0-10.

 YAY, I suppsed it worked?